 The life cycle of make-whole callable bonds suggest that make-whole call provisions are more than boiler plate additions to an indenture.
 Instead, growth minded firms consciously incorporate make-whole calls to build financial flexibility into their capital structures.
-This is evident at the beginning of the life cycle where we find that, relative to straight bond issuers, make-whole call issuers are higher growth on average and have greater profitability.
-This is also evident later in the life cycle where we find that issuers with a greater percentage of make-whole callable debt in the debt component of their capital structures are significantly more likely to be acquirers.
-Finally, this link to financial flexibility presents in the middle of the life cycle where we find that more than 12 percent of make-whole callable bonds were retired for reasons related to refinancing, restructuring, or delevering.
+This is evident at the beginning of the life cycle where we find that,

-Prior research by Nayar and Stock (2009) finds that incorporation of a makewhole call provision is associated with a positive announcement effect, indicating that inclusion signals positive information about the firm.
+Prior research by Nayar and Stock (2009) finds that incorporation of a make-whole call provision is associated with a positive announcement effect, indicating that inclusion signals positive information about the firm.
 Our results, particularly those related to the greater likelihood of make-whole call issuers engaging in M&A activity, seem consistent with this result.
 Given the low cost of incorporating make-whole call provisions (Powers and Tsyplakov (2008)), we suspect that make-whole callable debt will continue to supplant traditional non-callable debt.
 Indeed, this financial innovation is now increasingly prevalent in other developed debt markets such as Europe and Japan as well as the U.S. municipal bond market.